-The Irish Guards, part of the Guards Division, is a Foot Guards regiment based in Calvary Barracks, Hounslow.
+The Irish Guards, part of the Guards Division, is a Foot Guards regiment based in Cavalry Barracks, Hounslow.

 The current regiment was formed on 1 April 1900 by order of Queen Victoria in recognition of the many courageous acts carried out by Irish soldiers in the Second Boer War.

 The regiment takes its motto, 'Quis Separabit' or 'Who shall separate us?' from the Order of St Patrick, an order of chivalry founded by George III.

-As a Foot Guards Regiment the Irish Guards Regiment is involved in public and ceremonial duties at Buckingham Palace, Windsor Castle, St James's Palace and The Tower of London.
+As a Foot Guards Regiment the Irish Guards Regiment is involved in state ceremonial and public duties at Buckingham Palace, Windsor Castle, St James's Palace and The Tower of London.
+HRH Prince William is Colonel of the Regiment.

 St Patrick's Day is the traditional celebration of the Irish Guards and fresh shamrock is presented to members of the regiment.

 The opportunity for taking part in sport is fantastic.
 Football, Gaelic football, boxing and rugby are just some of the team sports you can get involved with.
 There's also a wide variety of adventurous training packages, which include things like mountain climbing, skiing, sailing and white water rafting.